 - Multiple events separated by short recovery windows

-HIIT prepares the body for these exact demands.
+HIIT prepares your body for those exact demands.
+The benefits:

 - Improved work capacity